Tag Archives: Joey King

 The Kissing Booth 2 (2018), Jacob Elordi, Joey King, Netflix

-Director Vince Marcello’s sequel to hit teen movie The Kissing Booth (2018) focuses on Joey King)’s character Elle’s attempts to juggle a long-distance relationship with her boyfriend Noah (Jacob Elordi), while she’s also applying for college.
-Then there’s a new friendship with a handsome classmate that could really complicate things.
+Director Vince Marcello’s sequel to the hit teen movie The Kissing Booth (2018) focuses on Joey King’s) character, Elle’s attempts to juggle a long-distance relationship with her boyfriend Noah (Jacob Elordi), while she’s also applying for college.
+Also, there’s a new friendship with a handsome classmate that could really complicate things.

 Considering how I felt about the first movie, I wasn’t sure what to expect with The Kissing Booth 2.
 Luckily, to my very pleasant surprise, I had a good time.
 Even though it’s still not perfect, I found this sequel to be funnier and certainly better written than the first movie.
 I found myself especially glad that I didn’t encounter any stand out bad acting moments.

-Lastly, I’ve always appreciated the way good teen movies can transport us back to our teenage years (not that mine are extremely far behind me, mind you).
+Lastly, I’ve always appreciated how good teen stories can transport us back to our teenage years (not that mine are extremely far behind me, mind you).
 As the characters grow up before our eyes, making mistake after mistake, I often wonder whether I was equally clueless at their age.
 Or was I close to being as wise as I feel I am today?
 I know what I want to believe.
 I also know what’s highly likely.

 Give The Kissing Booth 2 a chance if you’re curious, and for all the reasons above.